SimplyStaking/panic_cosmos/doc/DESIGN_AND_FEATURES.md

     1. Gets and stores the number of releases
 2. Saves its state
 3. Sleeps until the next monitoring round

+## Periodic Alive Reminder

+The periodic alive reminder is a way for P.A.N.I.C to inform the operator that it is still running.
+This can be useful to the operator when no alerts have been sent for a long time, therefore it does not leave the operator wondering whether P.A.N.I.C is still running or not.

+The following are some important points about the periodic alive reminder:

+1. The time after which a reminder is sent can be specified by the operator using the setup process described [here](./INSTALL_AND_RUN.md).
+2. The periodic alive reminder can be muted and unmuted using Telegram as discussed below.

 ## Telegram Commands